onap/doc/docs/guides/onap-developer/settingup/fullonap.rst

 DCAE spins up ONAP's data collection and analytics system in two phases.

-The first is the launching of a bootstrap VM that is specified in the ONAP Heat template, as described above.
+The first phase consists of launching a bootstrap VM that is specified in the ONAP HEAT template, as described above.
 This VM requires a number of deployment-specific configuration parameters being provided so that it can subsequently bring up the DCAE system.

-There are two groups of parameters.
+There are two groups of parameters:

-The first group relates to the launching of DCAE VMs, including parameters such as the keystone URL and additional VM image IDs/names.
+- The first group relates to the launching of DCAE VMs, including parameters such as the keystone URL and additional VM image IDs/names.
 Hence these parameters need to be provided to DCAE.
 Note that although DCAE VMs will be launched in the same tenant as the rest of ONAP, because DCAE may use MultiCloud node as the agent for interfacing with the underlying cloud, it needs a separate keystone URL (which points to MultiCloud node instead of the underlying cloud).

-The second group of configuration parameters relate to DNS As A Service support (DNSaaS).
+- The second group of configuration parameters relate to DNS As A Service support (DNSaaS).
 DCAE requires DNSaaS for registering its VMs into organization-wide DNS service.
 For OpenStack, DNSaaS is provided by Designate, as mentioned above.
 Designate support can be provided via an integrated service endpoint listed under the service catalog of the OpenStack installation; or proxyed by the ONAP MultiCloud service.
 For the latter case, a number of parameters are needed to configure MultiCloud to use the correct Designate service.

 These parameters are described below: